lsst-dm/dmtn-271/index.rst

 -------------------------------

 The status-gathering described here depends only on middleware interfaces defined in ``pipe_base`` and ``ctrl_mpexec`` (just like ``pipetask report``), which provides a good baseline when nothing else about the execution system can be assumed.
-BPS generally knows at least a bit more, however (especially about failures), and some plugins may know considerably more (especially if implement per-job status reporting).
+BPS generally knows at least a bit more, however (especially about failures), and some plugins may know considerably more (especially if we implement per-job status reporting).
-In the future we should provide hooks for BPS plugins to feed additional status information to the aggregatoin tooling.
+In the future we should provide hooks for BPS plugins to feed additional status information to the aggregation tooling.

 References
 ==========